University of Pennsylvania Law School: Toll Public Interest Center

-Biddle Law Library

-Penn’s Law library holds over one million volumes, mostly consisting of American primary and secondary materials.
-Approximately one-third of the Library’s collection is composed of foreign, international, and comparative legal texts.
-The Library also holds subscriptions for digital resources such as LexisNexis, Westlaw, and Bloomberg Law, which provide students and faculty with access to wide breadth of journal articles, treatises, and case texts.

-Biddle is also home to archives from both the American Law Institute and the American College of Bankruptcy.
-Biddle also holds Penn Law’s own archival collection, which consists of manuscripts, rare books, oral histories, and certain Penn Law school records.

-Journals
+Publications

 Students at the law school publish several legal journals.
 The flagship publication is the University of Pennsylvania Law Review, the oldest law review in the United States.
 The University of Pennsylvania Law Review started in 1852 as the American Law Register, and was renamed to its current title in 1908.
 It is one of the most frequently cited law journals in the world, and one of the four journals that are responsible for The Bluebook, along with the Harvard, Yale, and Columbia law journals.
-Penn Law Review articles have captured seminal historical moments in the 19th and 20th centuries, such as the passage of the 19th Amendment; the lawlessness of the first and second World Wars; the rise of the civil rights movement; and the war in Vietnam.
+Penn Law Review articles have captured seminal historical moments in the 19th and 20th centuries, such as the passage of the Nineteenth Amendment; the lawlessness of the first and second World Wars; the rise of the civil rights movement; and the war in Vietnam.